mccrudd3n/OpenSource-Practise/README.md

 # Practise Makes Perfect!

-This is a repo filled with all of my practise codes; some are just rubbish, however, this presents what I have been learning and testing
+This is a personal repo filled with all of my practise codes from resources stated below.
+Some are just rubbish/basic codes however, this presents my journey through code.

 Table of Content:
  - C++